silent-observer/RCPU/README.md

 `PAGE_REG` is a port which prowides high 16 bits for address, when addressed mode is used (because A register has only 16 bits, not 32).
 Also it is in fast memory at address `@0`
 `INT_EN`, `INT_LOW` and `INT_HIGH` are ports for controlling keyboard interrupts.
 `BPX_EN`, `BPX_LOW`, `BPX_HIGH`, `BPA_LOW` and `BPA_HIGH` are ports for controlling breakpoint interrupts.
+There also is port `SP`, which is projection of SP register on memory

 ### Interrupts
 Currently there are only keyboard interrupts which are rising only if **interrupt enable register** (`FFFFFFFD`) is set.
 Register is set after writing to it non-zero value and reset after writing 0.
 (But as all output ports it returns 0 on reading)
-When keyboard key is pressed, control jumps to address, stored in **interrupt address register** (pair of addresses `FFFFFFFF` and `FFFFFFFE`), pushes key scan code and saves ABC, PC and FP registers to stack (in order of "C, B, A, PC.h, PC.l, FP").
+When keyboard key is pressed, control jumps to address, stored in **interrupt address register** (pair of addresses `FFFFFFFF` and `FFFFFFFE`), pushes key scan code and saves ABC, PC and FP registers to stack (in order of "C, B, A, PC.h, PC.l, FP", so addresses are from SP-1 to SP-6).
 So inside of interrupt looks like a simple function (except for need to explicitly pop registers ABC at the end of interrupt).

 ### Breakpoints
 Breakpoints are memory addresses which rise an interrupt when CPU try to access them.
 There can be 4 hardware interrupts, which are specified and enabled by `FFFFF000`-`FFFFF00B` ports.
 Address where control jumps is specified by `FFFFF00C`-`FFFFF00D` ports.
 Interrupt argument is breakpoint number, everything else is the same, as in keyboard interrupts.

 ### User macros
-User macros are only assembler structure, so they don't appear in final result.
+User macros are only assembler structures, so they don't appear in final result.
-They serve only as syntax sugar and can be replaced by normal assembler instructions.
+They serve only as syntax sugar and can be replaced by normal assembler language instructions.
 User macros are simply macros defined by user, or inline functions, if you wish.
 Syntax is:
 ```